Omar Alnahi / www.pexel.com

 Humanity is going through a challenging time, socially, culturally, ecologically and spiritually.
 We have grown much and advanced a great deal.
 We have achieved many great feats.
 But our almost morbid focus on material growth has also become a many tentacled monster.
 It deeply challenges our society, humanity and nature.
 We are now in the midst of social and ecological crises and collapse, something we have carelessly brought upon ourselves.
 Academics-as- usual will not help us face this cocktail of crises — it will only add more fuel to them.

-Even as we celebrate the glittering temples of affluence and consumption, modernity has also scattered the globe with empires of cruelty and slavery and sites of pain and death.
-All these scar us deeply – physically, socio-culturally, psychologically, and spiritually – nudging us to take serious note.
+Even as we celebrate the glittering temples of affluence and consumption, modernity has also scattered the globe with empires of cruelty and slavery and sites of pain and suffering, disasters and death.
+All these have scarred us deeply in many ways – physically, socially, culturally, psychologically, and spiritually – nudging us slowly to take serious note.
 And act.

 Our individual and collective futures are dangerously at stake in the midst of present and growing social and ecological collapse.
 There is a moral and material battle within, as well as without, to reclaim and nurture the compassionate human spirit in the private and public sphere.
 It has come to a stage when only this will determine the future and survival of the species within (and by recognising) the limits set by the Nature.
 We have also come to slowly recognise that the compassionate human spirit does not just privilege the human and is inclusive of the non-human world.
 We have to engage with human as well as non-human rights.